lukebemishprojects/Immaculate/README.md

 }
 ```

-If these formatters throw exceptions, these will be reported alongside the failing file.
+If steps throw exceptions, these will be reported alongside the failing file.
 Additionally, if the step
 returns `null`, the file/line will be considered unmodified.

 ```gradle